 Everything you've ever wanted to know about laser hair removal for dark skin

-For a long time, laser hair removal for dark skin just didn't exist.
-But thanks to an increased focus on inclusivity as well as advances in technology in recent years, those with darker skin are finally able to get the treatment.
+Laser hair removal for dark skin didn't exist for a long time.
+But thanks to an increased focus on inclusivity and technological advances in recent years, those with darker skin can finally get the treatment.

 First, a little on the science behind laser hair removal.
 The lasers used in laser hair removal target the pigment in the hair, and the contrast between dark hair and lighter skin helps the laser to focus on its bullseye.
 That's why, historically, the ideal candidate was someone with fair skin and dark hair, and laser hair removal for dark skin was a gamble.
 Devices just weren't advanced enough to distinguish well between the pigment in brown or black skin and dark hair, which meant it could potentially cause complications such as scarring and blisters.